Heidi Witzig

-Heidi Witzig (born 1944 in Zurich), formerly known as Heidi Schäppi-Witzig and now as Heidi Witzig Vetterli, is a Swiss historian.
+Heidi Witzig (born 1944), formerly known as Heidi Schäppi-Witzig and now as Heidi Witzig Vetterli, is a Swiss historian with a focus on women's history.
+She published pioneering works on women's history, and is a co-initiator of the Grandmother's Revolution.
+In 2021 she was awarded an honorary doctorate by the University of Lausanne.

 Biography

-Witzig is the daughter of an office furniture manufacturer.
+Witzig was born in 1944 in Zürich.
+She is the daughter of an office furniture manufacturer.
 She grew up in Frauenfeld in the canton of Thurgau.
-She studied history and art history at the universities of Zurich and Florence and earned a doctorate in Zurich with a work about the early Italian Renaissance in 1978.
+She studied history and art history at the universities of Zurich and Florence and earned a doctorate in Zürich with a work about the early Italian Renaissance in 1978.
 She subsequently worked as a documentalist at Schweizer Fernsehen DSR.
 She has been a freelance historian since 1986, with a focus on Alltagsgeschichte and women's history.
 Her works were "motivated for a long time by the anger against the unequal treatment of women".
+Witzig co-wrote a pioneering source book about women's history in Switzerland alongside historian Elisabeth Joris, which was published in 1986.
+Witzig's 2000 book Polenta and Paradeplatz: Regional Everyday Life on the Way to Modern Switzerland 1880-1914 was also considered pioneering.
+Witzig was awarded an honorary doctorate by the University of Lausanne in 2021.

-Around 1982, she became a Socialist municipality councillor in Uster, canton of Zurich.
+Around 1982, she became a Socialist municipality councillor in Uster, canton of Zürich.

 As a co-initiator of the GrossmütterRevolution ("Grandmothers' Revolution"), she engages in favour of "women in retiring age for a maturity in dignity and social protection for all".

 Heidi Witzig is a widowed mother of a daughter.